AniketChitre/formulations-imaging/README.md

 # Formulations Imaging

-Imaging formulations samples for phase stability analysis
+The following is a simple webcam script to image the liquid formulation samples I am preparing as part of my PhD, in order to take images to analyse their phase stability via computer vision techniques later.

+The script can be used to control generic webcams.
+In my case, a Logitech C930 webcam was used.
+The camera is controlled via the `opencv` python module.
-The `opencv` python module is used to control a Logitech webcam for imaging purposes.
-Open the relevant directory in command window/terminal and enter `python -m webcam_image` to execute the script.
+The script must be executed in the relevant directory opened up in a command window/terminal with `python -m webcam_image`

-This brings up a pop-up window showing the camera's image.
-Press space to capture an image and follow the prompts in the command window/terminal to give the sample a name etc.
+This brings up a pop-up window showing what the camera sees.
+Press the space bar to capture an image.
+Here it prompts me to enter a sample name etc. to automatically save the image with it's sample ID and whether it was stable or not.

 ## Dependencies